The Hidden Talent Market in Life Sciences: Where the Best Candidates Are Really Found

 Why?

 Because they’re busy.
-They’re leading research projects, pushing the boundaries of AI-driven drug discovery, and being headhunted long before they even think about leaving.
+They’re leading research projects, pushing the boundaries of research, and being headhunted long before they even think about leaving.

 If your hiring strategy is built around active job seekers, you’re only scratching the surface.
 The real game-changers, the ones driving innovation, aren’t actively looking.
 But they will move for the right opportunity.